CommunitySolidServer/access-token-verifier/README.md

 - Further sanitation of inputs?
 For example a maximum authorization header size.
 Needs further discussions before resolution.
 - Improve default caching?
 Assess other libraries that might be used.
 - Evolve the type guards and the type guard library.
-- Enforce https on all WebIDs as per: https://github.com/solid/authentication-panel/issues/114.
+- Allow http over tls on all WebIDs instead of enforcing https as per: https://github.com/solid/authentication-panel/issues/114.